tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Hod of the Builder

+1/Day

+Create a small brick wall around a nearby non-flying enemy; that enemy becomes stuck (save ends).
+The wall eventually crumbles to dust, but it’s up to the GM when that happens.

+**Quirk:** Overestimates.

+---

 #### Oakenheart Stave

 _Recharge 11+:_ Leaning on this heavy staff for a moment connects you with the living earth and the boundless regenerative energy of the trees.
 If you do nothing in your turn – no move actions, no attacks or standard action, no quick or free actions, not even rolling any saves – you automatically heal using a recovery.

 **Quirk:** You start putting down roots.
 Emotional ones, to begin with.

+---

+#### Pruning Hook of the Vintner

+1/Day

+Cause grape-bearing vines to sprout, creating a temporary structure.
+The structure isn’t sturdy enough to withstand deliberate attacks, but can serve as a temporary bridge or shelter.

+**Quirk:** Indulges in bacchanalian pleasures.

 ---